New York State Route 277: West Seneca to Amherst

 After the tracks, NY 277 becomes an industrial roadway along Union Road, before entering the hamlet of Gardenville, where it intersects with the eastern terminus of Indian Church Road (CR 534) near the Charles Burchfield Nature and Art Center.
 After crossing over Buffalo Creek, NY 277 reaches a junction with NY 354 (Clinton Street).
 NY 277 continues north along Union Road through Gardenville as a four-lane residential street.
 The route soon enters the town of Cheektowaga, where it becomes a four-lane industrial street near French Road (CR 321) through south Cheektowaga.
 The route soon becomes a residential boulevard as it winds north through Cheektowaga, crossing another creek into the Edgebrook Estates neighborhood.

-Running north through Edgebrook Estates, NY 277 passes a long strip mall on the northbound side, soon crossing under tracks owned by Norfolk Southern, crossing into the Bellvue section of Cheektowaga.
+Running north through Edgebrook Estates, NY 277 passes a long strip mall on the northbound side, soon crossing under tracks owned by Norfolk Southern, crossing into the Bellevue section of Cheektowaga.
 After a two-quadrant interchange with NY 130 (Broadway), the route crosses under tracks owned by CSX Transportation and used by Amtrak, just west of the Buffalo-Depew Amtrak station.
 NY 277 continues north through Cheektowaga, crossing a junction with Walden Avenue (NY 952Q), an unsigned reference route.
 The route then runs east of the entrances to the Walden Galleria and crosses through the commercial Maryvale section of Cheektowaga.